PURPOSE AND SCOPE

-- To contribute to the maintenance and development of the Physiotherapy Service.
+- To contribute to the maintenance and development of the OT Service.

-- To independently manage a designated caseload of clients with highly complex needs and mixed diagnosis.
+- To manage a designated caseload of clients.

-- To work with clients, their carers/ relatives to identify goals as part of the overall care plan and participate as in joint goal setting and rehabilitation planning with other team members.
+- To work with clients, their carers/relatives to identify OT goals as part of the overall care plan and participate in joint goal setting and rehabilitation planning with other team members.

 - To plan and carry out regular goal review with the patient/family/carers to discuss progress and plan future goals.

-- To work as part of the multi/interdisciplinary team providing specialist information.
+- To work as part of the multi / interdisciplinary team providing rehabilitation.

-- To conduct and develop rehabilitation groups, working with other members of the multi interdisciplinary team.
+- To conduct rehabilitation groups, working with other members of the multi / interdisciplinary team.

-- To monitor, evaluate and modify treatment in order to measure progress and ensure effectiveness of intervention and to ensure a high standard of evidence based clinical and professional practice is maintained and developed and intervention progress to a satisfactory closure.
+- To monitor, evaluate and modify treatment in order to measure progress and ensure effectiveness of intervention.

-- To provide physiotherapy intervention/s at The Hospital, the patient’s home or other community setting and manage the risks associated with this.
+- To provide occupational therapy intervention at The Hospital, the patient’s home or other community setting.

 - To actively participate in supervision and appraisal using reflection and analysis to inform practice and identify training needs.